 By recycling carbon, forest ecosystems play a major ecological role in the Earth's equilibrium.
 Trees draw carbon dioxide (CO2) from the atmosphere throughout their lives and store it in their trunks, branches, roots and leaves, releasing oxygen (O2) into the air in return.
 This is made possible by the photosynthesis mechanism, which enables trees to produce energy (sugar) using CO2, water and the sun.
 In this way, all the trees growing together form an ecosystem that extracts carbon dioxide and stores it over the long term.

 When you buy one or more trees, your ecological contribution is accompanied by ownership of the tree or trees you buy.
 These trees grow in our European forests and are managed by our skilled forestry team from the beginning to the end of their cycle.
-However, the entire profit of their felling goes to you when the trees are mature enough to be harvested through careful selection.
+However, the entire profit of their felling goes to you when the trees are mature enough to be cut through careful selection.
 You receive a certificate that states your tree ownership.
 By acquiring carbon removal credits, you enable a forest stand to be maintained for at least a hundred years, with several generations of trees sequestering carbon over the long term.
 In this way, you receive a carbon certificate for each credit that justifies the capture of the equivalent of 1 tonne of CO2.
 These two solutions enable you to contribute to the development of forest ecosystems and their biodiversity.
 Remember that the forest stand is subject to the permanence clause for carbon credits, whereas the tree itself is not permanent (for more details, see our white paper on carbon credits)

 Carbon offsetting can be seen as claiming a right to keep polluting: I continue to emit as much CO2 and other greenhouse gases (GHGs) into the atmosphere, in exchange for which I compensate by buying trees, carbon credits or other actions that help to reduce the stock of GHGs in the atmosphere.
 That's why we prefer the principle of ecological contribution, which is a gift to nature that benefits us all and simultaneously reduces our carbon footprint.
 Therefore, The contribution is voluntary, whereas carbon offsetting sounds like an obligation.
 It is indeed necessary to offset our collective carbon footprint to achieve global carbon neutrality as quickly as possible, but what is done voluntarily is always preferable to what is done under duress and is seen as an obligation.